CRZaug/CRZaug/README.md

 When I'm not on the computer, I enjoy tennis, piano, bouldering, and hiking.

-✉️ Shoot me an email at zaugc@seattleu.edu!
+✉️ Shoot me an email at czaug@uw.edu!

 🖱 Check out my [interactive resume](https://www.camillezaug.com)!